erthward/phen_asynch/README.md

 ### run Colombian coffee harvest analysis:
-1. *On laptop*, work through the steps at the top of src/asynch/anal/phen/comparar_LSP_y_cosecha_cafetera_colombiana.py to digitize a set of sampling points for each of the four harvest region colors in the map in Figure XXXX of [XXX](XXX) and download the resulting CSV files.
+1. *On laptop*, work through the steps at the top of src/asynch/anal/phen/comparar_LSP_y_cosecha_cafetera_colombiana.py to digitize a set of sampling points for each of the four harvest region colors in the map in Figure 2 of [Mujeres en la caficultura tradicional colombiana, 1910-1970](https://doi.org/10.19053/20275137.3200) and download the resulting CSV files.
 2. NOTE: The analysis is src/asynch/anal/phen/comparar_LSP_y_cosecha_cafetera_colombiana.py will be executed by the last step in the section 'run genetic analyses', below.